ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

 | Visible minority, n.i.e | 0.3                           | 5.0                     |                   5 |
 | Unknown                 | --                            | --                      |                 138 |

-We can normalize and look at test statistics for different administrative levels (eg. Province, Municipality).
-  * We'll cover this in a bit